RockhurstHS/STEAM-Blog/_posts/2020-01-24-WeatherBalloonLaunchof2019.md

 <b>Me:</b> <i>What did you need to learn along the way?</i>

-<b>David:</b> <i>I had to learn how to program in Python so that the RasberryPi would collect and transmit all the data.
+<b>David:</b> <i>I had to learn how to program in Python so that the RaspberryPi would collect and transmit all the data.
 I also had to learn a bunch of “weather type thing”.
 It turns out that there are all sorts of various wind currents that take place at various heights.
 And related to both of those things, I learned a bunch of HAM Radio stuff.</i>

 <b>Me:</b> <i>Tell me more about how you tracked the balloon.</i>

-<b>David:</b> <i>Inside of the sonde, there was a pre-built track wino.
+<b>David:</b> <i>Inside of the sonde, there was a pre-built trackuino.
 After the launch, my classmate Jack Rotter and I rode in [Mr. Nendick’s](http://steam.rockhursths.edu/team/timothynendick/) car with our computers open.
-We set up a GQRX that was connected to the Balloon’s track wino.
-As data was transmitted in an EPOCH format and we had to decode the messages into positional data.
+We set up a GQRX that was connected to the Balloon’s trackuino.
+As data was transmitted in an encoded format and we had to decode the messages into positional data.
 We actually did this by hand.
 The first numbers represented the degree, followed by minutes, then seconds.
 We then inputted that data into Google Earth, which we had downloaded onto our devices.
 We just drove from there.
 We were actually a quarter of a mile off from where the balloon actually landed so I had to redo some calculations.

 <div class="flex-wrapper">
   <div class="x1"><img src="{{ site.baseurl }}/img/FinalTracking.png"></div>